Learn how to use projects to calculate your profits and costs by project. These "job costing" features are available in QuickBooks Online.

 - The Transaction tab lists all transactions tagged to a project.
 You can complete tasks directly from this screen, such as converting an estimate to an invoice.

-- Review your Nonbillable time reports every month.
+- Review your Time cost by employee or supplier reports every month.
 Make sure you’ve correctly tagged all project-related work hours.
 If you’re missing hours or counting too many, your profit totals will be inaccurate.